FAQ

 Yes, headphones or earbuds are required while doing the assessment and while you receive your sound therapy.
 Be sure to use the EXACT SAME headphones for both the assessment and sound therapy.

-Yes, you can use Bluetooth or wired headphones or earbuds with the AudioCardio app.
+Yes, you can use Bluetooth or wired headphones and earbuds with the AudioCardio app.

 Yes, you may use AudioCardio with your hearing aids.
-However, always be sure that you use the EXACT SAME settings for your hearing assessments and sound therapy.
-If you decide to switch to headphones or earbuds, you’ll need to retake the hearing assessment again so that the app can calibrate your sound therapy based on those earbuds or headphones.
+Be sure to use the EXACT SAME settings for your hearing assessments and sound therapy sessions.

-You must also make sure that anytime your hearing aids are being used with AudioCardio, that “Mono Audio” is turned off in your phone’s settings.
-Please follow the steps below for most phone manufacturers.
+You must also make sure that “Mono Audio” is turned off in your phone’s settings anytime your hearing aids are being used with AudioCardio.
+Please follow the steps below to turn off “Mono Audio” for most phone manufacturers.

-1. Go to phone’s settings and find the “Accessibility” settings.
+1. Go to the phone’s settings and find the “Accessibility” setting.

-2. Look for “Audio & Visual” settings and select it.
+2. Look for the “Audio & Visual” settings and select it.

 You can listen to media from other apps while the AudioCardio sound therapy is activated.
-Simply start the sound therapy in the AudioCardio app and then open your desired music streaming, podcast, or audiobook app.
-From there, you can play your favorite song, podcast, or audiobook.
+Simply start the sound therapy in the AudioCardio app and then play your desired media from your preferred music streaming, podcast, or audiobook app.
 The sound therapy will play in the background simultaneously.

-Yes, you can change the volume of your music slightly, but within a certain range.
+Yes, you can change the volume of your music within a certain range.
 AudioCardio has created alerts if the volume is changed outside of this range.
-The sound therapy must be at the just inaudible level so changing it too much will render the sound therapy ineffective.
+Be sure to stay within the range to ensure your sound therapy can be effective.

 Yes, many people activate the AudioCardio sound therapy as part of their nightly routine.
-The AudioCardio sound therapy automatically turns off after 60 minutes of use and is inaudible, so it will not disrupt your sleep.
+The AudioCardio sound therapy is inaudible and will not disrupt your sleep.
 Remember to turn off voice notifications in the settings section of the AudioCardio app so that it does not interrupt your sleep.
-You can do so by tapping the gear icon (settings) in the bottom right corner of the app, select notifications, and then toggle off the voice notifications.

 The volume of the voice notification cannot be adjusted, however it can be turned off within the AudioCardio app.
 Follow the steps below to turn off voice notifications.